Categories

 Best Places for Pancakes in Derbyshire

-This year, Shrove Tuesday or Pancake Day falls on Tuesday 1st March.
+This year, Shrove Tuesday or Pancake Day falls on Tuesday 4th March 2025 and I’ve updated this blog the best I can on 10th February 2025.
 Whilst it’s traditional to make pancakes at home (originally to use up eggs and fats to eliminate any temptations over Lent), personally I like any excuse to eat out!
 Here are some of the best places for pancakes in Derby and Derbyshire.

 Lots of cafes and restaurants will be running specials on Pancake Day itself and I’ll be sharing the best on my Facebook group, Derbyshire Food Lovers & Eating Out Enthusiasts so please join that to stay up to date with the best seasonal specials.